 The Hudson River Estuary Program, in partnership with WRI, provides multiple opportunities for communities to receive assistance in improving their climate resilience by supporting our natural life support systems, like floodplains, forests and wetlands, in the valley.
 Please visit their webpage to learn more.

-The Estuary Program has supported four municipal Waterfront Flooding Task Forces to study flood risk and solutions for their communities.
-Diverse stakeholders complete an in-depth study of risk maps, local planning, flood adaptation strategies, and economic impacts in order to make detailed recommendations to their community.
+The Estuary Program has supported four municipal Waterfront Resilience Task Forces to study flood risk and solutions for their communities.
+Diverse stakeholders complete an in-depth study of their changing risks, local planning, flood adaptation strategies, and economic impacts in order to make detailed recommendations to their community.
 You can learn more about this process at the Estuary Program’s webpage on Climate Resiliency Case Studies.
-You can also download our fact sheet (PDF) on Financing Waterfront Resilience and visit the DEC's webpage on Green Infrastructure Funding Sources that includes state and federal funding resources for communities.
 You can read the final reports and recommendations online (PDF) from all four Task Force communities: Kingston, Piermont, Catskill, and Stony Point.